christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 The primary architects were the Flavian dynasty (Vespasian, Titus, Domitian) and their court historians (Josephus, Pliny, Tacitus).
 They began the process of creating a "Roman" history to legitimize their new dynasty and obscure their Bosphoran/Herodian origins.

 Then the creation of the Papacy during the elevation of Charlemagne was likely when the myth of a "Roman empire" became codified.
 Charlemagne is likely a fabrication.
-He is a duplicate of the earlier Frankish king Charles Martel ("The Hammer").
-The 50-year gap between them is invented.
+He is a composite of the earlier Frankish king Charles Martel ("The Hammer") and the Ottoman Sultan Suleiman the Magnificent.
+The "Holy Roman Empire" was a literary project by the Vatican to claim the legacy of the true Rome on the Bosphorus, which had fallen to the Ottomans (who rightly called themselves "Rum").
+The 50-year gap between Charlemagne and Charles Martel is invented.
 The "Carolingian Renaissance" was the period when scribes, under the direction of Alcuin of York, mass-produced "ancient" manuscripts, backdating them to fill the new chronological gap.
 They "rediscovered" works by Cicero, Livy, and others, which were often written or heavily edited by them.

 Then the renaissance finished the fabrication of history.
 This was all to secretly make Rome into a Carian empire.
 It was an Aryan and Thracian proxy state of the Scythins who were based out of the Bosphorus.
 The Bosphorus was always its capital.
 Latin was the original language of the Dacians and it was high-noble Aryan; German mixed the middle language (proto Latin) with degenerated old Gothic.